-Track development of the MERP workplan due in October 2013, and comment as warranted.
+Track early implementation of the MERP workplan in 2014, and comment as warranted through the Steering Committee.

 17. Clear Lake Mercury TMDL

 The Clear Lake Mercury TMDL, effective October 2, 2003, put forth a management strategy to reduce the concentrations of methylmercury in fish in Clear Lake by reducing the overall mercury loads to Clear Lake.